dusty-nv/jetson-inference/docs/aux-streaming.md

 }
 ```

-The [`videoOptions`](https://github.com/dusty-nv/jetson-utils/blob/master/video/videoOptions.h) struct can also be populated to create the interfaces from coded settings like this:
+To create the interfaces programatically from coded settings, the [`videoOptions`](https://github.com/dusty-nv/jetson-utils/blob/master/video/videoOptions.h) struct can also be populated like this:

 ```c++
 videoOptions options;